RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnProgrammingBox.md

 You can see the back of the modified saturn with the cross products CD Switch in a photo taken by `stevejigga` and posted on the AssemblerGames forum:
 <img src="/public/images/saturn/CrossProducts_Saturn_CD_Switch.jpg" />

+Notice the `VCD` port, this is not for the `Video Compact Disc` feature of the Sega Saturn but instead used for Virtual CD emulators such as the `Mirage` which was a harddrive that emulated the functionality of loading a CD, much quicker than actually burning a physical CD! [^8]

+Presumably the modification to be able to use the CD emulator is the only modification made to the retail saturn units, but its also possible they enabled running CD-Rs without using the Sega Saturn Boot disc, but this is unconfirmed.

 The official price list from Cross Products put the Modified Saturn by itself at a price of £500 with a brief description:
 > Production Saturn fitted with shielded NMI cables and CD switch

-Presumably the modification to be able to use the CD emulator is the only modification made to the retail saturn units, but its also possible they enabled running CD-Rs without using the Sega Saturn Boot disc, but this is unconfirmed.

 # Address Checker Hardware by SI Electronics
 ￼<img src="/public/images/saturn/SegaSaturn_Address_Checker.jpg" />